PCNs: Primary Care Networks

 What do community pharmacy teams need to do now?

 Additionally, community pharmacy teams should consider how they can develop or enhance their relationships with other local health and care providers, particularly GP practices, for example, using the Walk in my Shoes approach.
-Talk to your LPC to find out how they can assist with this and what you can do to help them engage community pharmacy in the work of PCNs.
+Talk to us to find out how we can assist with this and what you can do to help us engage community pharmacy in the work of PCNs.

-Further information on PCNs can be found on the PSNC website.
-If you have questions on this PSNC Briefing or you require more information, please contact your LPC or the PSNC Services Team.
+Further information on PCNs can be found at the top of this page; in the ‘Documents and Resources’ section, or on the PSNC website.
+If you have further questions regarding this briefing or you require more information, please contact the us or the PSNC Services Team.